AppalNet User Guides

 For more information about financial aid disbursement, read the Terms and Conditions by clicking here.

-When you borrow from a student or parent loan program, you must sign a contract with the lender confirming an understanding of the loan and how it is to be repaid.
+When you take out a loan, you must sign a loan agreement contract with the lender.
 This contract is called a " Master Promissory Note" (MPN).